Skip to content

 This bird has an impressive crest on its head that gives it a distinctive look amongst other lapwings.

-The most interesting feature of this bird though is the spurs on its wings which are believed to be part of an unattested cleaning symbiosis between them and Nile crocodiles.
+The most interesting feature of this bird is the spurs on its wings, which are believed to be part of an unattested cleaning symbiosis between them and Nile crocodiles.

-It feeds mostly on insects, larvae, worms as well as some plant material such as seeds or fruits.
+It feeds mostly on insects, larvae, worms, and some plant material such as seeds or fruits.

 Also Featured In: Common Ethiopian BirdsCommon Birds of Lesbos Island